 In the chaotic minutes after the collision, Abbot’s crew shored up the damaged section and rigged pumps to drain several flooded compartments.
 At 10:47 a.m. a fire broke out but was quickly extinguished, and the immediate crisis ended.

 Abbot, escorted by the Benson-class destroyer Coghlan, slowly steamed into Pearl Harbor at noon the next day and was back at sea for post-repair trials on 10 December 1943.
-The Abboteers rejoined the fleet a few days later, sailing to Funafuti in the Ellice Islands.
+The Abboteers rejoined the fleet a few days later, sailing to Funafuti, Ellice Islands.

 Damage to Cowpens’ starboard stern was light — its rudder was jammed full right — and there was one minor injury.
-The photo at lower right shows Cowpens from the starboard stern, with the site of the collision on the left.
+The photo at lower right shows Cowpens from the starboard stern, with the site of the collision on the left of the picture.
 Cowpens, known as The Mighty Moo, was back in action within a few weeks.

 To hear a U.S. navy collision alarm from the 1940s, use the controller above; if the controller isn’t visible, click to hear the sound clip.
 This sound clip is from the excellent Historic Naval Ships Association web site.

-The first sound is a collision Klaxon, a type of motor-powered horn used to alert the crew to brace for an imminent collision; the second sound is a boatswain’s call; next is a bugle call; and finally the general alarm, which was also used for calling battle stations.
+The first sound is a collision Klaxon, a type of motor-powered siren used to alert the crew to brace for an imminent collision; the second sound is a boatswain’s call; next is a bugle call, used on larger ships; and finally the general alarm, which was also used for calling battle stations.